threefoldtech/0-db/README.md

 0-db is a simple implementation of a key-value store redis-protocol compatible which makes data persistant inside an always append index/datafile

+# Build
+For now, only Linux (using `epoll`) is supported.
+To build the code, just type `make`.

+The binary will be on the `src/zdb`.
+No dependencies (except a default compiler) are needed.

 # Implementation
 This project doesn't rely on any dependencies, it's from scratch.